LenzMix/RocketModPlugin.SDLangSystem/README.md

 Why Developers must use LIB, not this plugin?
 ===========
 If serverowner don't need multi-language support, he don't want install this plugin, and then developer's plugin will crash (If developer don't add too much trashcodes).
-My library check, is player have SDLangSystem, and if plugin not found - it will use standart Translation system of RocketMod
+My library check, is player have SDLangSystem, and if plugin not found - it will use standart Translation system of RocketMod.
+And second problem is my fresh code, that soon will be remake, but all libs will work good.

 Library: https://github.com/LenzMix/RocketModLibrary.MultiLanguage